-We looked at each access control company for the features we believe are most important to your business's access control and security.
-We examined the technical aspects of their products and checked to see if they offered certain services.
+We looked at each access control company for the features we believe are most important to your business's security.
+We examined the technical aspects of the products and checked to see if companies offered certain services.
 We gathered this data by browsing these companies' websites and contacting them anonymously to gather information and gauge the level of customer service we received.

 Security: Keep Your Employees and Your Business Safe